memoryleak47/slotted-egraphs-artifact/README.md

 This should generate the output graphs from Figure 8 of our paper.

+## SDQL

+In order to benchmark all files from the baseline (using egg), you need to go to the folder `sdql/baseline/sdqlite-eqsat` and run `bench.sh`.
+Similarly, in order to run the slotted version, go to `sdql/slotted/slotted-egraphs/slotted-sdql` and run `bench.sh`.

+In both cases, the results will be written to `gen_log1.txt` and `gen_log2.txt` (TODO: explain why two separate files).

+The results from this Table correspond to Table 1 in our paper.

 ## Lean Tactic Case Study

 To reproduce the Lean case study, first ensure that the `lean-egg` project can be built: